Pymetrics open-sources Audit AI, an algorithm bias detection tool

 Audit AI was first built for internal use by Pymetrics to identify bias in custom-built algorithms the company creates for customers to determine whether a person is a good fit for a job.

-To create the algorithms, Pymetrics invites the top performers in a specific role at a company to play a series of games to measure roughly 90 different behavioral, emotional, and cognitive traits such as a person’s willingness to take risks, solve challenges, multitask, or keep focused amid distractions.
+To create those algorithms, Pymetrics invites the top performers in a specific role at a company to play a series of games to measure roughly 90 different behavioral, emotional, and cognitive traits such as a person’s willingness to take risks, solve challenges, multitask, or keep focused amid distractions.

-Once the algorithm is created it can be used to compare the performance of job applicants with top performers within a company, but in the course of its work, Pymetrics found that top performers at some companies can be overly represented by a single, homogeneous demographic group.
+Once that algorithm is created, it can be used to compare the performance of job applicants with top performers within a company.
+But in the course of its work, Pymetrics found that top performers at some companies can be overly represented by a single, homogeneous demographic group.

-Pymetrics customers include more than 60 companies like Accenture, LinkedIn, Tesla, and Unilever, and creates cognitive games for job applicants to play because asking questions like “Do you take risks?” can be answered differently by men and women.
+Pymetrics, whose customers include more than 60 companies like Accenture, LinkedIn, Tesla, and Unilever, creates cognitive games for job applicants to play because asking questions like “Do you take risks?” can be answered differently by men and women.

 “We look at what traits make that population [top performers] unique, and sometimes those traits might be predictive not of job performance but the homogeneity of the people who went through it,” Baker said.
 “And so we use Audit AI to make sure that we don’t overweight any traits that are actually more predictive of a certain demographic group.”